Microsoft SQL Server Integration Services? Nope, it's NOT FREE

 Uninstall SSDT from production machines.

-If you would like to discuss your SQL Server license compliance, please drop us a message below.
+If you want to discuss your SQL Server license compliance, please drop us a message below.
 We will be happy to have an informal, no-obligation chat.